milovanpelt/Weaver/README.md

-# Weaver
+# StoryStack
-Weaver is a dialogue toolkit that uses QT for creation of dialogue and Unreal Engine for implementation of the dialogue
+StoryStack is a dialogue toolkit that uses QT for creation of dialogue and Unreal Engine for implementation of the dialogue.